jeanblanchard/docker-build-tools/README.md

 - Copy circle-sample.yml as circle.yml at the project root.
 - Configure the variables IMAGE_NAME, IMAGE_TAGS and IMAGE_OWNER in circle.yml
 - Configure the variables HUB_USERNAME, HUB_PASSWORD and HUB_EMAIL in the Circle CI project settings
-- write ./test.sh
+- Copy test-sample.sh as test.sh at the project root, and write your test in it
-- Adapt if needed.
+- Adjust if needed.